mattst/sublime-single-trailing-new-line/README.md

 - It can be run by using its command palette entry or by assigning it to a key binding.
 In both these cases the settings file is ignored and it will work with all files.

 - A command palette entry that copies the full syntax name of the current file into the clipboard.
-This is to help users to get full syntax names quickly (for use in the settings file).
+This is to help users to get full syntax names quickly and easily (for use in the settings file).

 ### Requirements

 - Sublime Text v2 or v3
-- Tested with: v2 build 2221 and v3 build 3114
+- Tested with: v2 build 2221 and v3 builds 3114 and 3083

 ### Installation Instructions